MasDennis/rajawali3d.org/src/content/getting-started/0.9/23-custom-vertex-shader/index.md

 	mTime = time;
 }
 ```
 Now on to the vertex shader.
 We want the vertex position to change through time by using trigonometric functions.
 This should give a nice organic blob effect.
-The changed vertex position will consist of the original vertex position plus a normalized vector that’s pointing in the same direction but is affected by trigonometric functions.
-Its always better explained in code :O Here’s the complete vertex shader:
+The changed vertex position will consist of the original vertex position plus a normalized vector that's pointing in the same direction but is affected by trigonometric functions.
+Its always better explained in code :O Here's the complete vertex shader:
 ```
 // -- normalized axis vectors. we'll use these to
 //    get the angles